CASFRI/CASFRI/README.md

 * Implementation of a temporalization procedure to create a temporal database of all available inventories.
 * Implementation of a descriptive error code system.

-The three steps involved in the production of the CASFRI 5 database are:
+The three main steps involved in the production of the CASFRI 5 database are:

-1. Conversion (from many different FRI file formats) and loading (into a PostgreSQL database) using Bash (or Batch) scripts and ogr2ogr.
+1. **Conversion** (from many different FRI file formats) and loading (into a PostgreSQL database) using Bash (or Batch) scripts and ogr2ogr.
-2. Translation of the loaded FRIs to the CASFRI schema (inside the PostgreSQL database)
+2. **Translation** of the loaded FRIs to the CASFRI schema (inside the PostgreSQL database)
-3. Temporalization of CAS data (inside the PostgreSQL database)
+3. **Temporalization** of CAS data (inside the PostgreSQL database)

 Note that forest resource inventories are not provided with this project due to the numerous licensing agreements that have to be passed with the different production juridictions.
 Many provincial inventories can now be downloaded for free from government web sites.
 All the inventories supported by this project are documented in [this table](https://github.com/edwardsmarc/CASFRI/blob/master/docs/inventory_list_cas05.csv).